SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

     is being created.
 The notification bell is a good way to make sure how the processes you are running are doing throughout the course.

-5. Next, it local setup on your laptop.
+5. Next is local setup on your laptop.
 We are going to install `gcloud`, which is part of the Google Cloud SDK.
     `gcloud` is the command line interface for working with our Google Cloud account.
 Nearly everything that we can do through the web interface we can also do through the `gcloud` interface.
 Follow the installation instructions [here](https://cloud.google.com/sdk/docs/install) for your specific OS.